Vmlweb/Dingle/README.md

 };
 ```

-Once the required code has completed inside the execute function you must use the respond callback.
+Once the task has completed inside the execute function you must use the respond callback.

 ```javascript
 respond(res, req, success, message, output);
 ```

-If no respond is called then the call will hang and timeout eventually.

 ## Parameter Validation